EXPLORE OUR WEBSITE

 The HORSE Code and Class Codes of Conduct

-The Golden Rules are underpinned by our whole school values which are set out in the HORSE Code, which can be seen below.
-The Golden Rules and HORSE Code are visible in all classrooms and around shared areas of the school.
+The Golden Rules and HORSE Code are visible in the classroom and around the school.
 At the beginning of the school year, pupils are also given the opportunity to discuss school rules with their teachers.
-Each class must record a ‘Code of Conduct’ for their classroom which will be developed with the teacher guiding pupils towards an agreed way of working within the classroom.
-These will be based on the Golden Rules and HORSE Code.
+Each class must record a ‘class charter’ based on the Rights Respecting principles for their classroom which will be developed with the teacher guiding pupils towards an agreed way of working within the classroom based on the Golden Rules and HORSE Code.
 This will be an A3 poster with 6 – 8 agreed guidelines which is signed by both pupils and the class teacher.